 But even if you do commit to the changes, then decide you don’t like them, you can still undo them by typing Control+Z BEFORE saving the image.

 It’s advisable to experiment with color settings.
-How much color change you need to make depends on the type of artwork you want to do.
+How much color change you need depends on the type of artwork you want to do.
 For portrait work, for example, I make color changes only to correct distortions.
 I usually make those changes only if I took the images myself and know the color is not accurate.

 Most of the time, these changes are the only changes necessary.
 Your photo will now be ready for the next step in your working process, whether it’s printing a copy to work from, creating computer generated compositions, or putting a drawing grid over the photograph.